 Image: A view of the beginnings of the Hamilton settlement on the west side of the river, as seen from the east side (probably Moule's Redoubt), c.
 1866, Collection of Hamilton City Libraries HCL_00480

-In 1945 the wife of a former Hamilton borough councillor gifted a small building to The Waikato Society of Arts for a museum and art gallery.
+Helen Bell, a local benefactor and supporter of the arts, gifted a building to The Waikato Society of Arts in 1941 for use as a museum and art gallery.

 In 1948 The Waikato Society of Arts went on to establish The Waikato Art Gallery.
 The arts society shared this small space with a photographic group.
 It received a minute grant each year from the council to buy exhibition pieces.
 Initially housed in cramped facilities in a small aging building at the junction of Grantham and Victoria Streets it only had 100m2 of gallery space.